 If you tell one person, and that person tells one person, pretty soon, we’re all safer.

-Steps for Protecting Your Children and Pets
+Blind Safety Tips for Protecting Children and Pets

 Smart Furniture Placement: Keep children and pets away from cords by moving cribs, playpens, beds and any climbable furniture away from windows.

-- Stay Alert: Both at home and away on holidays, make sure that blind and curtain cords are out of reach.
+Stay Alert: Both at home and away on holidays, make sure that blind and curtain cords are out of reach.

-- Make Loose Cords Safe: Install a simple hook on your wall next to your windows to wrap any long cords around.
+Make Loose Cords Safe: Install a simple hook on your wall next to your windows to wrap any long cords around.
 There are other ways to shorten your cords, please contact us help you through the process.

-- Replace Old Blinds: The simplest way to keep your children safe is to switch to cordless blinds.
+Replace Old Blinds: The simplest way to keep your children safe is to switch to cordless blinds.
 We can help you there.

-Learn More About Blind Cord Safety
+Learn More About Blind Safety

 5 Steps to Prevent Injuries from Blind Cords